June 27, 2026 · ISCA 2026 · Raleigh, NC

 ISCA 2026 · Raleigh, NC

 We invite submissions that explore the use of agentic frameworks, autonomous workflows, and artificial intelligence to design, analyze, optimize, or evaluate computer systems.
-The workshop and tutorial aims to bring together researchers and practitioners applying agent-based AI techniques to systems challenges across the hardware stack.
+The workshop aims to bring together researchers and practitioners applying agent-based AI techniques to systems challenges across the hardware stack.

 We welcome both work-in-progress and completed research that advances the state of the art or opens new directions for agent-driven hardware methodologies and systems research.